 - 1228.1 The Jury is established according to art 601.4 - The Course Setter is appointed by the Jury of the competition (if not chosen by the FIS).
-Before setting the parallel course, he must conduct an inspection and study the competition course in the presence of the Jury.
+Before setting the parallel course, the course setter must conduct an inspection and study the competition course in the presence of the Jury.